svylabs/stablebase/WHITEPAPER.md

 The redemption and liquidation mechanisms maintain the stability of StableBase (SBD), ensuring its value remains close to 1 USD, while Cash Reserve Ratio helps shrink and expand the supply of stablecoin further aiding in stabilising the peg.

 # Governance
-Governance of StableBase is determined by users' stake in Cash Reserve.
+Governance of StableBase is determined by users' stake in the Reserve Pool.
 The deposited reserves are used for governance decisions, mainly addition of new collateral types.

 # Tokenomics
 As a purely decentralized stablecoin, StableBase (SBD) does not offer any additional tokens apart from the stablecoin itself.

+# Risks
+While the design and introduction of unique features sound exciting, there are risks associated with the protocol.

+## User Experience:
+The complexity of the CRR mechanism and the redemption process may present challenges for users, especially those unfamiliar with DeFi concepts.
+Ensuring a smooth and intuitive user experience will be essential for adoption.

+## Risk Management:
+While the CRR mechanism adds flexibility, it also introduces potential risks, such as manipulation.
+Robust risk management protocols and monitoring mechanisms will be crucial to mitigate these risks by those that open a CDP with stablebase.

 # Conclusion
-StableBase represents a significant advancement in stablecoin mechanics, offering stability, efficiency, and user-driven governance and the introduction of user defined Cash Reserve Ratio.
+StableBase represents a significant advancement in stablecoin mechanics, offering stability, efficiency, user-driven governance and the introduction of user defined Cash Reserve Ratio.
 By providing a reliable medium of exchange for real-world transactions, and with low rates, StableBase aims to accelerate the adoption of digital currencies in the global economy.